Superior Court of California, San Bernardino County

 What if I could not serve the restraining order in time for the court hearing?

 You should still appear at the court hearing and tell the court that you were unable to get the paperwork served.
 The court will continue the hearing and extend the temporary restraining order to the continuation date.
-A Reissue Notice of Court Hearing and Temporary Restraining Order form (DV125) will be completed.
+You will need to complete the following forms, DV115 Request to Continue Court Hearing and Reissue Temporary Restraining Order and the DV116 Notice of New Hearing and Order on Reissuance the day of the hearing and submit to the courtroom.

 Domestic Violence Restraining Orders can last from three years to non-expiring.